Women's event at the 42nd Chess Olympiad: Round 8

 The eighth round saw Russia and the United States playing on the top table, which ended in favour of the American team who won 2½-1½.
 The quickest game to end was the one played on the fourth board, where Kateřina Němcová beat Olga Girya in a game that was opened with the French Defence and later reached a critical position in which Girya failed to implement the right plan.
 However, the Russians evened up the result in the match as Valentina Gunina scored a crushing win over Nazí Paikidze as Black on the second board.
 On the third board, Natalija Pogonina and Anna Zatonskih seemed to make little progress, despite the fact that Zatonskih had hanging pawns, and the game was drawn.
 The last game of the match was the one on the top board between Alexandra Kosteniuk and Irina Krush.
 Krush sacrificed a pawn on move 12, which she later said was not envisioned to be a pawn sacrifice but elimination of her bad pieces, and managed to get an equal compensation with her two knights.
 As the game reached the time control, Krush claimed a three-fold repetition, which Kosteniuk balked and the arbiters had to move the claim on a side table to confirm that the same position occurred two times and that the game could continue.
 Kosteniuk sacrificed an exchange in the continuation that left Krush with the winning chances she converted into a full point.

-China convincingly beat Azerbeian-1 3½-½ with three wins on the first, second and fourth board scored by Hou Yifan, Ju Wenjun and Tan Zhongyi against Zeinab Mamedyarova, Gunay Mammadzada and Narmin Kazimova, respectively.
+China convincingly beat Azerbaijan-1 3½-½ with three wins on the first, second and fourth board scored by Hou Yifan, Ju Wenjun and Tan Zhongyi against Zeinab Mamedyarova, Gunay Mammadzada and Narmin Kazimova, respectively.
 Hou found nice tactics to win a pawn on move 19, which she later converted into a full point (see diagram).
 Ju Wenjun scored a win with the Black pieces thanks to a strong knight on c4 and a passed pawn on e4, where the knight dominated on the quenside.
 Ukraine and Hungary played a match that ended in a tie with wins by Szidonia Vajda over Mariya Muzychuk with the Black pieces on board two for Hungary and Inna Gaponenko against Ticia Gara on board four for Ukraine.
 Poland beat the Netherlands minimally, despite Monika Soćko's loss to Anne Haast on the top board, as Klaudia Kulon and Mariola Wozniak were victorious on the lower boards.
 In the other games on the higher tables, Israel beat the 52nd seeds Turkmenistan 2½-1½, while Vietnam defeated Romania 3–1.